 IDLE is actually a Python program that uses the standard library’s tkinter GUI toolkit to build its windows.
 It is portable and can be run on all major platforms, such as Windows, Linux, Mac OS, etc. It supports the following features:

 - integrated debugger

 The Python IDLE is usually present as an entry in the Start button menu in Windows 7.
-In Windows 8, you can run it by typing IDLE from the Start menu.
+In Windows 8 and higher versions, you can start it by typing IDLE from the Start menu.
 Once started, it will display some useful information about the Python version and the operating system:

 You can write your code after the >>> prompt and it will be executed when you press Enter:

 Although the shell window is useful for executing one-line commands, you will not use it to write full-fledged programs.
 Instead, Python IDLE comes with its own built-in text editor that you can use to write and save your code.
 You can start the editor by selecting File > New File: